 And now, I’m hoping the French (i.e., my French friends) will love my rhubarb tarte tatinas much as I do.
 I adore how the upside-down alchemy of the tarte tatin technique softens the rhubarb into a veil of juicy, sour-sweet, melt-in-your-mouth goodness.
 It may look a little different than a typical tarte à la rhubarbe (most French recipes call for the rhubarb to be cut into shorter pieces) it still tastes like pure French pastry tradition.

-In this tarte tatin, the palest of pale caramels sweetens the rhubarb as the tart cooks but still lets the bright natural flavor of the stalks shine through.
 I wish the rhubarb I’d used for the photo below (the first tarte I tried) had been rosier, but the local rhubarb I can get tends more towards green and I’d rather settle for so-so color than so-so flavor.

 If you don’t feel like making a homemade crust, any prepared dough will do (I’m partial to puff pastry).
 And if you want to make the dessert vegan, simply omit the egg yolk.

 1/3 cup (80 g.) cold butter, cut into small pieces

 1 tsp. sugar

 pinch of salt